 Here in the United States of America, as a gay male artist living in the 21st century, I have found five artists particularly influential.
 First, I want to mention Douglas Simonson of Hawaii, who produces typically photorealistic looking art which is nonetheless surreal showing young, highly masculine, good-looking men in tropical environs such as beaches and jungles.
 Simonson’s art is irresistible and habit-forming, especially because of his generous use of spectacular colors that showcase his unmistakable skills and talents in depicting the male form.
 His works also are tame and civilized compared to all the other artists I will mention next.

 The Hun is the name chosen by an artist in Oregon.
 His work consists mainly of line drawings in old school comic book style done in stark black, white, and grey tones.
+His legal name was Bill Schmeling and he died in 2019

 The most evident trait of the art of The Hun is the surreal and greatly exaggerated masculinity-particularly the characteristic overly large sex organs.